RupankarCh/my-notes/Cloud Computing/AWS Cloud Practitioner/readme.md

 - It's good to maintain one separate security group for SSH access
 - All inbound traffic is blocked by default
 - All outbound traffic is authorised by default
+- A new security group is created everytime we create a new EC2 Instance
+- 0.0.0.0/0 means anywhere